ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 The convection scheme is located in: ``src/atmos_param/qe_moist_convection/qe_moist_convection.F90``.
 The files name reflects this style of a quasi-equilibirum (qe) convection scheme (for more information on convective quasi-equilibirum see [YanoPlant2016]_).

-The simple Betts--Miller scheme is initialised and called by: ``/src/atmos_spectral/driver/solo/idealized_moist_phys.F90``.
+The simple Betts-Miller scheme is initialised and called by: ``/src/atmos_spectral/driver/solo/idealized_moist_phys.F90``.

 Relevant routines which are called by the convection scheme are:
 ``src/shared/sat_vapor_pres/sat_vapor_pres.F90``.